Pulitzer Prize General Non Fiction Winner

 Summary

-A year-long, intimately reported portrait of a young woman with schizophrenia as she cycles through hospitals, halfway houses, and the streets of New York.
+An intimately reported portrait, gathered across a full year, of a young woman with schizophrenia as she cycles through hospitals, halfway houses, and the streets of New York.
 Sheehan embedded with her subject for extended periods, transcribing conversations and medical records to render the lived experience of severe mental illness with rare granularity.
 The book became a touchstone in debates over deinstitutionalization and the fragmented care system that replaced it.

 ”